persistenceOne/comdexCrust/README.md

-# comdexCrust
+# DEPRECATED ⛔️comdexCrust

-This is the official repository of Comdex platfrom blockchain.
+This repository has been deprecated and is no longer maintained.
+The Comdex blockchain use-case will shift to the assetMantle application.

 > This document provides the installation setup for  running newnode on  commitBlockchain along with testnet details